Adyen/adyen-magento2/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''

 ---

+Making your own contribution is easy, encouraged and greatly appreciated!
+We will put effort into reviewing and merging your PR quickly.
+For more info, please refer to the contribution guidelines: https://github.com/Adyen/adyen-magento2/blob/develop/CONTRIBUTING.md

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]